yizhong187/dsa1101-notes/test/README.md

   <img src="diagrams/knn2.png"  style="max-height: 400px;">
 </div>

-When $ k = 1 $, the decision boundary is overly flexible and influenced by local features of a handful of training data points $ \rightarrow $ low bias, high variance.
+When $k = 1$, the decision boundary is overly flexible and influenced by local features of a handful of training data points $\rightarrow$ low bias, high variance.

 <div style="text-align: center;">
   <img src="diagrams/knn3.png"  style="max-height: 400px;">
 </div>

-When $ k = 100 $, the method yields more stable but less flexible decision boundaries $ \rightarrow $ high bias, low variance.
+When $k = 100$, the method yields more stable but less flexible decision boundaries $\rightarrow$ high bias, low variance.

-Note that large or small of $ k $ is with respect to $ n $:
+Note that large or small of $k$ is with respect to $n$:
-$ k = 50 $ is large for $ n = 100 $, but small for $ n = 100000 $.
+$k = 50$ is large for $n = 100$, but small for $n = 100000$.

 ---

 ### Application: Stock Market Data

-We will use the `knn()` function from the 'class' package in R to perform $ k $-nearest neighbors classification and prediction.
+We will use the `knn()` function from the 'class' package in R to perform $k$-nearest neighbors classification and prediction.
 We need the following four inputs to `knn()`:

-1. A matrix containing the predictors or features $ x $ associated with the training data
+1. A matrix containing the predictors or features $x$ associated with the training data
-2. A matrix containing the predictors or features $ x $ associated with the data for which we wish to make predictions
+2. A matrix containing the predictors or features $x$ associated with the data for which we wish to make predictions
 3. A vector containing the class labels for the training data
-4. A value for $ k $, the number of nearest neighbors to be used by the classifier
+4. A value for $k$, the number of nearest neighbors to be used by the classifier

 The first 3 items are all retrieved from the dataset.